spatialthoughts/qgis-tutorials/source/docs/3/areal_mean_rainfall.rst

   .. image:: /static/3/areal_mean_rainfall/images/22.png

-23. Now a new layer will be added to canvas, lets retrieve the intersection dialog box from the history and change the Overlay layer alone.
+23. Now a new layer will be added to canvas.
+We can now try the intersection again.
+Instead of running the tool from scratch and filling all the parameters, we can retrieve the pre-filled dialog from *Processing History* and modify only the Overlay layer.
 Click :menuselection:`Processing --> History`.

   .. image:: /static/3/areal_mean_rainfall/images/23.png

-24. Double-click on the latest interaction Algorithm.
+24. Double-click on the *native:interaction* algorithm from the list.

   .. image:: /static/3/areal_mean_rainfall/images/24.png